bohdanpc/Pool-based_Allocator/README.md

-# Pool-based_Allocator
-Description:
+# Description:
-Implement pool-based allocator which respects provided interface
+### Implement pool-based allocator which respects provided interface

 * Pool allocator internally should use chunks of a same size
   * *Chunk size and amount of chunks passed in constructor.*